 We have zero tolerance policy for any kind of use of cheats or exploits.
 We demand our players to play the game with spirit of fair play in mind.
 The game should be enjoyed for its own sake, with proper consideration for fairness, ethics, respect, and a sense of fellowship with other players.

 - 2.1 Cheating in any games that share DayZ BattlEye anti-cheat system, including receiving a BattlEye Global Ban results in an instant and permanent ban.
-Cheating in other multiplayer games or getting VAC bans on your Steam account will mark you as a "known cheater" and will result in your account being blacklisted for 1 year.
+Cheating in other multiplayer games or getting VAC bans on your Steam account will mark you as a "known cheater" and will result in your DayZRP account being blacklisted for 1 year from the ban date.

 - 2.2 Exploiting or abuse of game mechanics (AOGM) is gaining an unfair advantage by using game bugs or mechanics in a way that the developer did not intend them to work.
 Example of exploiting is loot cycling, placing objects inside walls or other places where the object would normally not fit in, driving vehicles underwater, creating impenetrable tent walls, or intentionally using indestructible objects as shields that effectively give you invulnerability.